MEI-ASD-2023/project-phase-02-patch/README.md

 ### Implementation

-Th eproject focus on the study and implementation of reliable broadcast.
-To this end, the goals/steps of this first project are defined as follows:
+The project focuses on the study and implementation of reliable broadcast.
+To this end, the goals/steps of this first phase of the project are defined as follows:

 1. Develop a distributed system (in Java, using [Babel](https://github.com/pfouto/babel-core), source code [provided](./src)) that implements a *reliable* broadcast algorithm (Lecture 1 and Lecture 2) using a gossip/epidemic protocol (Lecture 2) for deciding which peers to communicate with.
 2. Add the *"anti-entropy"* optimisation (Lecture 2), to reduce the number of redundant messages that are sent throughout the system.